Master of Nurse Practitioner

 Subjects

-• Introduction to Pharmacotherapeutics and Prescribing for Advanced Nursing Practice.
+• Introduction to Pharmacotherapeutics and Prescribing for Health Care Professionals

 Standard entry requirements

-• AndA medical practitioner who is an expert in the student's chosen area of practice.2 referee letters to support Advanced PracticeConfirmed workplace support to complete all professional experience requirements of the program, including a minimum of 300 hours of integrated supernumerary professional practice.Students are also required to provide a completed site suitability checklist for each IPP experience that is to be conducted, including at a different site to be approved by the School of Nursing and Midwifery.
+• AndA medical practitioner who is an expert in the student's chosen area of practice.2 referee letters to evidence two years (FTE) of current advanced nursing practice in a clinical field.Confirmed workplace support to complete all professional experience requirements of the program, including a minimum of 300 hours of integrated supernumerary professional practice.Applicants are also required to provide a completed Site Suitability Checklist for each site to be used for their IPP experience for approval by the School of Nursing and Midwifery.

 Related courses